xiuqhou/Salience-DETR/README.md

 ## Reference

-If you find our work helpful for your research, please consider citing the following BibTeX entry or give us a star ⭐.
+If you find our work helpful for your research, please consider citing:

 ```bibtex
 @InProceedings{Hou_2024_CVPR,